Bots, bots, bots.

 In general terms, we can define bots as bits of automated software that are designed to perform some task that would be tedious for a human being.

 There are many different types of bots.
 Helper bots work under the hood and are barely noticeable.
-Even if you have never heard of bots, you have most likely benefited from these friendly workers.
+Even if you have never heard of them, you have most likely benefited from these friendly workers.
 They labor behind the scenes on Facebook to update your news feed, find a good match on Tinder, provide relevant search engine suggestions, and even play your favorite song.
-By automating mundane informational tasks, bots can improve the overall user experience.
+By automating mundane informational tasks, they improve the overall user experience.
 However, other types of bots are far from helpful.

 Deceptive bots also perform tedious tasks, but with one crucial difference: they pretend to be legitimate human users in order to convince the rest of us that they are authentic human beings who are simply making their way through the digital world like the rest of us.

 These bots have emerged as highly effective tools for disseminating propaganda, artificially inflating popularity metrics, and influencing the flow of online conversations.
 These bots can disrupt the spread of information, manipulate public discussion, and create the illusion of false consensus.
 Actors, chefs, reality stars, musicians, and public influencers purchase bots to promote their brand and increase the number of followers.
 Unethical advertisers infect forums and social media feeds with computer-generated messages praising certain products.
 Politicians use bots to appear more popular, to spread political slogans, and to contain the spread of unflattering news.